gagneurlab/drop/docs/source/prepare.rst

 groups              list        Same as in aberrant expression.                                                                                           ['group1', 'group2'] allelicRatioCutoff  numeric     A number between [0.5, 1) indicating the maximum allelic ratio allele1/(allele1+allele2) for the test to be significant.
 0.8 padjCutoff          numeric     Same as in aberrant expression.
-0.05 maxAfCutoff         numeric     Maximum allele frequency (of the minor allele) cut-off.
+0.05 maxAF               numeric     Maximum allele frequency (of the minor allele) cut-off.
 Variants with AF equal or below this number are considered rare.
-0.001 qcVcf               dictionary  A key-value list of the chromosome format (key) and the full path to the VCF file used for matching samples (value)       {UCSC: /path/to/qc_ucsc.vcf.gz, NCBI: /path/to/qc_ncbi.vcf.gz}
+0.001 addGnomAD           boolean     Whether or not to add the allele frequencies from gnomAD                                                                  true qcVcf               dictionary  A key-value list of the chromosome format (key) and the full path to the VCF file used for matching samples (value)       {UCSC: /path/to/qc_ucsc.vcf.gz, NCBI: /path/to/qc_ncbi.vcf.gz}
 qcGroups            list        Same as “groups”, but for the VCF-BAM matching                                                                            ['group1', 'group2']
 ==================  ==========  ========================================================================================================================  ==